twilio-labs/call-gpt/README.md

   quantity: 10
 }
 ```
+### Returning Arguments to GPT
+Your function should always return a value: GPT tends to get confused when the function returns nothing, and may continue trying to call the function expecting an answer.
+If your function doesn't have any data to return to the GPT, you should still consider returning a response that says something like "The function to do (X) ran successfully."

+Any data that you return to the GPT should match the expected format listed in the `returns` key of `function-manifest.js`.

+## Utility Scripts for Placing Calls
+The `scripts` directory contains two files that allow you to place test calls:
+- `npm run inbound` will place an automated call from a Twilio number to your app and speak a script.
+You can adjust this to your use-case, e.g. as an automated test.
+- `npm run outbound` will place an outbound call that connects to your app.
+This can be useful if you want the app to call your phone so that you can manually test it.

 ## Deploy via Fly.io
 Fly.io is a hosting service similar to Heroku that simplifies the deployment process.
 Given Twilio Media Streams are sent and received from us-east-1, it's recommended to choose Fly's Ashburn, VA (IAD) region.